 Jay woke before sunrise and considered supplementing a candy-bar breakfast with Faith’s bug-stick, but he knew the others would smell the smoke, so he just admired the cover of her holiday-card.
 Under a pithy phrase printed inside, Faith had sketched a white fox with a speech bubble: ‘Love you JayJay!
 Share that cricket with Virgil Jango Skyy if you meet him.
 I owe Jangster a bug-stick!’

 Jay stepped above-deck to photograph Sheridan’s smallest island from the stern.
-He liked how the ferry’s wake framed the bump of sand, back-lit by sunrise.
+He liked how the ferry’s wake framed the sandy bump, back-lit by sunrise.

 When he heard Jay’s camera-shutter stop, Michael turned and saluted like a ship’s captain.
 “Oran dora, Jadie!
 Good morning.”

 Jay took more photos in appreciation of Michael’s cheesy expression.
 Michael cleared his throat and extended a flat palm.
 Jay greased the proffered palm with sand-dollars.
 “I hope you can show me the best photo-spots.”

 “I meant to ask about that.”
 Jay reviewed photographs in his camera’s screen.
 “I read a pamphlet which said Sheridan’s religion has just three commandments: don’t use centipedes unless Virgil Blue says so, don’t photograph birds, and don’t climb the main island.
 Why not, say, thou shalt not kill?”